Customize the start page in Safari on Mac

 Click the Options button in the bottom-right corner of the window.

-Frequently Visited: Websites you’ve visited often or recently.
+Frequently Visited: Show websites you’ve visited often or recently.

-Privacy Report: A summary, which you can click for details about who was prevented from tracking you.
+Privacy Report: Show a privacy summary, which you can click for details about who was prevented from tracking you.

-Siri Suggestions: Websites found in Messages, Mail, and more that you can consider for bookmarks and your Reading List.
-If Siri Suggestions isn’t listed, you can turn it on, see “Customize Siri suggestions” in Ways to use Siri.
+Siri Suggestions: Show suggested websites found in Messages, Mail, and other apps.
+If Siri Suggestions isn’t listed, you can turn it on.
+See How Siri Suggestions work on Mac.

-Reading List: Webpages you’ve selected to read later.
+Reading List: Show webpages you’ve selected to read later.

-iCloud Tabs: Webpages open on your other devices.
+iCloud Tabs: Show webpages open on your other devices.

-Background Image: A custom background for your start page.
+Background Image: Add a custom background for your start page.
 You can choose a provided image or click the Add button to choose one of your photos.

-Drag start page options into the order you want them on the start page.
+Drag start page options into the order you want them to appear.

 You can have the start page appear whenever you open a new window or tab.
 See Change General preferences.
 You can also see the start page by clicking in the Smart Search field.
 See View your Favorites.